 Only licensed real estate agents can help people sell or buy properties in the US.
 Unlicensed individuals cannot represent a seller or a buyer during the transaction nor can they list the home on the MLS.
 A wholesaler does not violate any law as long as they work with a wholesale real estate contract or own the property for a short term.

-🤌 Real Estate Agents in Maryland: Find top agents for wholesaling properties in Maryland
+🤌 Top Real Estate Agents: Find top agents for wholesaling properties.

 Is Wholesaling Real Estate Profitable in Maryland?